usymmij/boston-cream/README.md

 output: pdf_document
 ---

-# ECE 3375 project
-James Su, Shiv Patel, Khalid Zabalawi

 # Problem Definition

 > 3D rendering is a common modern computing task, relevant in many different applications from animation to engineering.
-Graphics rendering is often assigned to a separate, specialized processor modern computers with a more parallelizable architecture.
+It consumes a significant number of clock cycles / computing time on generalized hardware, so it is often desirable to offload the task to a secondary, specialized microprocessor.

 > Graphics cards are microcontrollers that are purpose built to handle parallelizable tasks, including graphics rendering.
 It contains its own microprocessor, the GPU, as well as its own memory and I/O.

-> In this project, we'll build a simple 3D graphics renderer on the DE10-SoC.
+> In this project, we'll build a simple 3D graphics engine on the DE10-SoC.
 It will show a 3D torus on a monitor using the VGA port, and provide controls to rotate the torus.

 ### Effect on the user
 > 3D rendering is a very generalizable technique with varying applications.
 Offloading graphics can allow the main processor to handle other tasks, increasing the efficiency of the device as a whole.
 Hardware architectures that excel at parallel tasks are also conveniently applicable in other computational tasks like machine learning, scientific computing, data mining and more.

 > Real graphics cards provide this through CUDA and ROCm software tools.

+> Specialized hardware is also more effecient than general purpose hardware, and can be optimized for lower resource settings.
+This allows the users to decrease and limit their power consumption and effect the planet.

 # Functional Description

 > When the program starts, a connected monitor will show a rendered torus.

-> Buttons 0-2 will correspond to rotations in the X, Y, and Z axis, and switches 0-2 will control the direction of these rotations respectively.
+> Buttons 0, 1, and 2 will correspond to rotations in the X, Y, and Z axis, and switches 0, 1, and 2 will control the direction of these rotations respectively.

-> As far as input goes, it's relatively simple.
-However, the output space is much larger and the system must project the 3D object onto a 2D plane to form a z-buffer.

-> As far as making a GPU goes, this is more like writing a GPU *driver*.
-The general use ARM CPU is capable of doing anything a CUDA core can, but it's a lot slower for certain tasks (and vice versa).
+> The 3D torus, in its rotated orientation is rendered to a 2D frame buffer that is then displayed on the connected monitor in real time using the VGA controller.

+>

 # Input/Output
 - for input, we use the buttons and switches, and timer